mixiopro/vibevideo-mcp/readme.md

 1. Better Timeline editing, Get Render working
 2. Dashboard Metrics / Run counts
 3. Connector to CrewAI
-4. MCP for some of the not-ffmpeg filters
+4. MCP for some of the non-ffmpeg filters

 ---